sjspielman/datascience_final_assignment/README.md

 ### Bonus opportunities

 + Instead of using default shiny widgets, use widgets associated with the library [shinyWidgets](https://github.com/dreamRs/shinyWidgets)
-+ Toss the template out the window and make a [*Shiny Dashboard*](https://rstudio.github.io/shinydashboard/) with your own beautiful design
 + Include a third tabPanel displaying a map of USA (using the NYT data) where states are colored by either cases or deaths.
 There should be an input option indicating whether cases or deaths should be displayed, and you can use whatever color scheme you want!
++ Use the library `plotly` to make your plots interactive!
++ Toss the template out the window and make a [*Shiny Dashboard*](https://rstudio.github.io/shinydashboard/) with your own beautiful design
 + *Serve* the application with a public-facing URL with a free-tier account on [https://www.shinyapps.io/](https://www.shinyapps.io/)